 The presence of this substance in any food means that it will lead to certain disastrous medical outcomes, the first of which is the destruction of red blood cells.

 A massive decrease in red blood cell count, therefore, leads to a quick onset of anemia within dogs which can become fatal if left untreated.

-Garlic too, contains something known as thiosulfate.
-This is a chemical species which serves to cause extreme oxidative damage to the linings of your dog’s digestive track, in particular the intestines.
+Garlic too contains something known as thiosulfate.
+This is a chemical species that serve to cause extreme oxidative damage to the linings of your dog’s digestive tract, in particular the intestines.